kjkubik/stock-analysis/README.md

 ### module1: DQAnalysis()

-This subprogram processes a single stock to create a report containing total volume and year's return.
+This subprogram processes a single stock to create a report containing total volume and a year's return.
 The report is generated in an Excel spreadsheet using VBA.

 ### module2: SkillDrillNo1() and SkillDrillNo2()

 Skill Drills are more-less what Dale Carnegie would call "sharpening the saw".

-For the first skill drill is used to help us sharpen our saws on for loop usage.
-We dive into filling in cells systematically (using for loops) so that the sum of the row number and column number is displayed for each cell in a 10x10 range.
+The first skill drill is used to help us "sharpen our saws" on for-loop usage.
+We dive into filling in cells systematically (using for-loops) so that the sum of the row number and column number is displayed for each cell in a 10x10 range.

 ![](resources/SkillDrill1.png)

 For the second skill drill, we continued to work with nested for-loops.
 This time, we are asked to create a 'checkered pattern' in a 8x8 set of cells.

 ![](resources/SkillDrill2.png)

 ### module3: AllStocksAnalysis()